hashicorp/terraform-mcp-server/README.md

 - **Registry Integration**: Direct integration with Terraform Registry APIs
 - **Container Ready**: Docker support for easy deployment

-## Use Cases

-- Automating Terraform provider and module discovery
-- Extracting and analyzing data from Terraform Registry
-- Getting detailed information about provider resources and data sources
-- Exploring and understanding Terraform modules

 > **Caution:** The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and the connected MCP server.
 Users should **thoroughly review all outputs/recommendations** to ensure they align with their organization's **security best practices**, **cost-efficiency goals**, and **compliance requirements** before implementation.

 ## Prerequisites